vidhianand33/Vidhi04-intern-repo/clean_code.md

 Breaking down functions into smaller ones makes the code easier to understand, test, and maintain.
 It helps you focus on one task at a time.

 How did refactoring improve the structure of the code?
-Refactoring made the code more organized and modular.
+Refactoring made the code more organised and modular.
 By splitting up big functions, it became cleaner and more manageable, making it easier to follow and debug.

+Reflection on Code Duplication

+Issues with Duplicated Code:
+- Harder to maintain: If a bug is found, it needs to be fixed in multiple places.
+- Increased complexity: More lines of code make it harder to understand.
+- Inconsistent updates: If one instance is changed but others are forgotten, it can lead to errors.

+Refactoring improve maintainability:
+- Used functions and loops to remove repeated logic.
+- Improved readability and made the code cleaner.
+- Easier to update: Changes only need to be made in one place.
+- Reduced risk of errors and inconsistencies.